symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 The package ``symbol-testnet-bootstrap`` contains both assemblies ready to be installed.

-1. Download the |latest-release|, or clone the repository directly using Git.
+1. Download the |latest-release| of the package, or clone the repository directly using Git.

 .. code-block:: bash